 The mucilage fenugreek seeds contain helps with soothing the digestive system and can also be leveraged to treat gastritis and gastric ulcers.
 The seeds can even help prevent constipation by virtue of their soluble fiber content.
 An estimated 50% of the seed is dietary fiber.14

-The seeds create a soothing coating on any areas that are inflamed, making it of particular use for those with irritable bowel syndrome, diverticulitis, or colitis.15
+The seeds create a soothing coating on any area that is inflamed, making it of particular use for those with irritable bowel syndrome, diverticulitis, or colitis.15

 Fenugreek seeds are used for diabetes treatment as well.
-They decrease insulin resistance and improve glycemic control in diabetics who have a mild form of the condition.
+They decrease insulin resistance and improve blood glucose control in diabetics who have a mild form of the condition.

-Traditional Chinese Medicine as well as traditional Indian medicine have used fenugreek seeds to treat hypercholesterolemia.17 Ayurveda sees it as cholestrolaemic and recommends a daily dose between 10 and 20 gm of the seed powder to lower LDL cholesterol levels.18
+Traditional Chinese Medicine as well as traditional Indian medicine have used fenugreek seeds to treat high cholesterol.17 Ayurveda recommends a daily dose between 10 and 20 gm of the seed powder to lower bad LDL (low-density lipoprotein) cholesterol levels.18

 Fenugreek seeds have benefits for weight loss as well.
-The hypolipidemic effect of these seeds on your fat and liver cells has potential applications in fighting obesity as well as dyslipidemia.
+The cholesterol-lowering effect of these seeds on your fat and liver cells has potential applications in fighting obesity as well as abnormal lipid levels.
 A dose of 25 to 50 gm daily along with a healthy diet is usually the norm.
-In one study, consuming fenugreek seed extract helped cut down cholesterol and triglyceride synthesis allowing body weight as well as serum lipid profile to improve.19
+In one study, consuming fenugreek seed extract helped cut down cholesterol and triglyceride synthesis, allowing body weight as well as serum lipid profile to improve.19